 Did you join the millions of Americans who made New Year’s resolutions a couple of weeks ago?
 If you’re determined to travel more and get plenty of exercise in 2014, The Huntington has the perfect solution.
-Come explore the wide range of exhibitions planned for this year, and essentially be travelling around the world (and also back in time) in the process.
+Come explore the wide range of exhibitions planned for this year, and essentially be traveling around the world (and also back in time) in the process.
 What a time-efficient way to pump some mental iron while working out those legs on the garden walks!

 Here are some exhibition opening dates to mark in your 2014 calendar: